meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 ![image](https://github.com/user-attachments/assets/4ee2ffdc-b5ba-4e10-880e-b2a77b77d3e1)

 **Take into account that before introducing any input for the prediction from Docker, you must do the same steps for posgresql configuration made locally, on the front_end container**.
-The Dockerfile can run some endpoints for doing the files edition but to create the database you must run, first, this command to access the container.
+The Dockerfile can run some endpoints for doing the files edition, but to create the database you must run, first, this command to access the container.

 ```bash
 docker exec -it <container_id> bash